Congratulations on taking the first step of an exciting journey.

-Now you have a grasp of what is forex trader, it’s time to find the differences between another type of trader:
+Now you have a grasp of what is a forex trader, it’s time to find the differences between another type of trader:

 Forex Trader Vs Stock Trader

-Following on from the definition – it is important to highlight what specifically is the difference between a forex trader vs stock trader.
+Following on from the definition – it is important to highlight specifically is the difference between a forex trader vs stock trader.